inet-framework/inet-tutorials/visualization/doc/index.md

 ---

 In this tutorial we show you, how to use the visualization module in the INET Framework.
-The tutorial contains a series of simulation models, numbered from 1 through 24.
+The tutorial contains a series of simulation models, numbered from 1 through 25.
-The models are of increasing complexity – they start from the basics and in each step, they introduce new INET features and concepts related to visualization module.
+The models start from the basics and in each step, they introduce new INET features and concepts related to visualization module.
 Our goal is show the working of the visualization module and its submodules in INET.